Information for Authors

-For a manuscript to be considered for publication, ALL AUTHORS must be members of the South Dakota State Medical Association.
-Non-member authors will be provided with an application to join the SDSMA or will be charged a publication fee of $1,500 for each author who is not a member.
+For a manuscript to be considered for publication, all physician authors are required to be members of the South Dakota State Medical Association.
+Non-member physicians will be provided with an application to join the SDSMA or have the option to pay a fee.
 Please click here to learn about eligibility criteria and how to join.

 The editors are pleased to consider for publication the following types of manuscripts:

 - Reports of original research (bench, clinical, health services or educational)

 - Reports of best practices or innovative approaches to medical practice